SD91PL/ToDoList/README.md

 - saving the state of tasks in the browser's localStorage
 - keyboard navigation
 - interactive and intuitive UI
-- configured application backward compatibility with the ES2015 standard
+- backward compatibility with the ES2015 standard